Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Move Action**
 > **Born Leadership Attack 9** ● **Martial, Weapon**
 > **Near** wall 10
 > **Effect:** The endpoint of the wall must be adjacent to one ally, and must cover the shortest path between you.
 You or the ally can make a basic attack as an opportunity action against any creature that enters the wall until the start of your next turn.
-A creature hit by this attack is immobilized until the start of your next turn.
+A creature hit by this attack is immobile until the start of your next turn.
 > **Maintain:**  Move: The effect persists: if you or the ally has moved, you can also move the wall.
 This effect ends if the distance between you and the ally is greater than 10 squares or if line of sight is broken with the ally.

 > #### Bolster the Line